LAYOUT:

 1. Skills - categorize by something like Tools, Language.
 This is MUCH BETTER THAN "About us", which a lot of people write things like "I am fast learner...."

-2. Projects/Working Experience - write very clearly in numbers what you achieve.
-Delete any project that is not DS relevant, or just write one-liner about it.
+2. Projects/Working Experience - write very clearly in measurable numbers what you achieve.

 3. Education - mention clearly what courses you take that is relevant to DS.
 Mention the thesis and publication relevant to DS.
 If you publish in very good conferences/journals, mention it clearly what you implement.